 “Oh!”
 She seems to suddenly notice the third place set for her.
 “I thought it was just an obvious cover, I didn’t mean to impose on family time…”

-Laura looks at Red.
-His cheeks pink, but he gets the hint.
+Laura looks at Red, who clears his throat.
 “You’re not imposing at all.”

 Leaf smiles and sits, and Laura beams at him as she starts serving food.
 For tonight at least, her worries about the investigation are easy to ignore.